strimzi/strimzi.github.io/_posts/2019-04-24-accessing-kafka-part-2.md

 So your clients need to connect to the node port on any of the nodes of the Kubernetes cluster and let Kubernetes handle the rest.

 The node port is selected from the port range 30000-32767 by default.
-But this range can be changed in Kubernetes configuration.
+But this range can be changed in Kubernetes configuration (see [Kubernetes docs](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) for more details about configuring the node port range).

 So, how do we use `NodePort` type services in Strimzi to expose Apache Kafka?